 April 24th.
 I wake early on a bench at Jakarta airport.
 I have several hours to kill before my flight.
 I WhatsApp Tui and Alfonds (my next guide).
 As it gets light outside, I see the weather is shit.
 The sky is a sort of brownish color, and rain lashes the glass wall of the terminal.
 I check the forecast "heavy thunderstorms in Manado".
 I look at my new boots, and about 40% of both soles have separated from the uppers.
 This isn't good.
 It's hard to buy a big shoe in rural Indonesia and I don't want to be stuck wearing flip flops in the forest.

 The flight to Manado, Sulawesi goes well.
 I meet Alfonds (firstname.lastname@example.org), manager of Mama Roos guesthouse at the airport late in the afternoon.
 He's a stout friendly guy who speaks great English.
 It's a slow drive to Tangkoko National Park, but at least it's a beautiful warm sunny afternoon.
-I'm excited to hear that Alfonds has a detailed plan of how we are going to see my four target owls.
+I'm excited to hear that Alfonds has a detailed plan of how we are going to look for my four target owls; Minahassa masked owl, ochre-bellied, speckled and cinnabar boobooks.

-We drive straight to a site near his guesthouse at dusk.
-We are looking for Sulawesi scops owl-a bird I have seen before, but it's always great to see an owl.
+We drive straight to a site near his guesthouse at dusk to look for Sulawesi scops owl-a bird I have seen before, but it's always great to see an owl.
 There are a few photographers hanging out, and another guide has a speaker playing the scops' call strung up on a tree.
 It only takes a minute to find the small owl.

 Dinner is delicious-I recall eating here back in 2003, and the food was good then.
 Alfonds and I meet at 8:30pm and hike into Tangkoko National Park.
-We get to a clearing and lay out a bluetooth speaker on the grass, and retreat to the shadows under a large tree.
+We get to a clearing and lay out a bluetooth speaker on the grass, and retreat to the shadow of a large fig tree.
 We play a recording of Minahassa masked-owl.
+This is a local owl that's sometimes very challenging to find.
 One minute passes and a medium sized, long-winged owl flies over the clearing.
 I spotlight it-and it's a typical looking barn owl with buffy upper parts, with many fine darker spots.
 As it flies it makes a series of forceful screeches confirming it's identity.
 (The Sulawesi masked-owl, a species I have seen before, has a similar call, but it's weaker, higher pitched, and the note tends to change as it calls).
 The owl disappears into some big trees.
 More taping and we hear a few responses from different areas of the forest, but we don't see it again.
 Eventually it falls silent.

-We try another site in some littoral forest close to the shore.
+We try another site in some littoral forest close to the shore for a better view.
 We get no response.

 Feeling very fucking lucky we return to Mama Roos, where I sleep heavily.